Ingridfiv/ingridsblog/content/Commentary to IV Eg.md

 >At si demum necessitate compulsus, aliquem supra dictorum testificatur idque fore falsum reperitur adque dinoscitur mortis reus affectus sine dilatione capitali sententia puniatur et in uerticem ipsius iniquitas eius conuertatur.
 >But if finally, having been compelled by necessity, he testifies any of the abovesaid, and it is discovered and becomes known to be false, and deadly guilt has been caused, he shall be punished by the death penalty without delay and “his iniquity shall be turned on his crown”.

-The Latin also adds a farewell at the end, which is distinctly more homiletic than legal (though similar things are seen in some versions of Wulfstan's laws for Æthelred and Cnut).
+The Latin also adds a farewell at the end which is more homiletic than legal (though similar things are seen in some versions of Wulfstan's laws for Æthelred and Cnut).

-Some  minor additions include the insertion of a reference to the Holy Trinity in IV Eg Lat 2 ('In the name of the holy and indivisible Trinity, controlling the entire world') and the description of Edgar as 'inclitus' in IV Eg Lat Prol.
+Some  minor additions include the insertion of a reference to the Holy Trinity in IV Eg Lat 2 ('In the name of the holy and indivisible Trinity, controlling the entire world').

 There are also additions that aren't particularly ecclesiastical or homiletic and feel rather pointless, such as where 'living animal' (IV Eg 8) is expanded to 'a living animal, cow or lamb or any other kind' or when 'except that one thing which he saw or heard' (IV Eg 6.1) gets turned into 'anything other than what he heard with his ears or saw with his eyes' (IV Eg Lat 6.1).
 There are many more such small changes which have little impact on the meaning of the text.
 This is reminiscent of Wulfstan's rewriting and translation methods, where expansion sometimes seem to take place for the sake of it.